Cairo International Airport: Terminal 1

+Terminal 1 is the oldest terminal currently in operation, having been inaugurated on 18 March 1963 by President Gamal Abdel Nasser.
+Over the years, the terminal witnessed several expansion projects; a second hall was constructed between 1977–79 and a third one was completed in 1980.
+In the early 2000s, work commenced on the renovation of the ground floor, along with the addition of an expanded departure hall containing a mezzanine floor, thereby allowing more natural light into the terminal.
+All phases of the project were completed by the end of 2003.

 Terminal 1 was originally used by EgyptAir and several Middle Eastern airlines.
 However, an increasing number of other foreign carriers, such as Air France and KLM transferred operations from Terminal 2 in 2006.

-In May 2009, EgyptAir moved all its operations to the new Terminal 3 (along with all Star Alliance airlines serving the airport).
-In March 2010, with the closure of Terminal 2 for major renovation works, all non–Star Alliance airlines serving the airport shifted operations to the terminal.
+The terminal facilities include Departure Hall 1, International Hall 3, and Hall 4 for private and non-commercial aircraft services.

-Departures and arrivals are with all airlines departing from Terminal 1 Hall 1, with the exception of Saudia, which is the sole tenant of Terminal 1 Hall 2 due to the size of their operations (SV accounted for 65% of Terminal 2's traffic in 2009).
+Departures and arrivals are with all airlines departing from Terminal 1 Hall 1, with the exception of Saudia.
 Most international airlines arrive in Hall 3.
 Arrival Hall serves international and domestic arrivals.

 The CAC has inaugurated the "Airport City Concept" to provide an array of services and entertainment facilities to travelers, airport visitors, as well as the general public.
 The first phase, a new shopping mall called the 'AirMall' has been built near Terminal 1's International Arrival Hall 3.

 As of 2009, the facade of the terminal was being upgraded.
-A study on reorganizing the departure and arrival halls is ongoing as well as the feasibility study to include contact stands to improve the service and comfort levels to the passengers.
 Terminal 1 has 12 gates.

 Hall 4

 Terminal 1, Hall 4 is dedicated to private jet and executive jet services.
-Even though it is referred to as a 'Hall' under Terminal 1 it is operated independently from the commercial passenger terminal.

 Smart Aviation Company has been based at the building since 2007; it moved to a new executive FBO in 2010 adjacent to Hall 4.